Healing Through Remembrance

 April 2008 – May 2022

-Minnie was born near Germanton, NC to a grey tiger mom and a ginger tiger dad and promptly dubbed “Stripes” by her human family.
+Minnie was born near Germanton, NC, to a grey tiger mom and a ginger tiger dad and was promptly dubbed “Stripes” by her human family.
 Generous though they were, having adopted Minnie’s stray dad, 12 cats from 2 litters in a household of 5 humans can strain even the best among us.

 An email from my colleague with nothing but a picture of 5 of the most adorable little faces snagged me instantly.
-We’d lost Mike’s adored tortoiseshell Coconut in December and even though he wasn’t sure he was ready, I asked if I could “just go take a look”.
+We’d lost Mike’s adored tortoiseshell Coconut in December, and even though he wasn’t sure he was ready, I asked if I could “just go take a look.”
 He wasn’t fooled, of course, but agreed anyway.

 I arrived at the family home and was shown into a comfortable but clearly cat-stressed living room.
 My colleague explained, as cats perched from the tops of furniture and drapes, that she hadn’t bothered to restrain them because they were in the process of remodeling and “those drapes are going anyway”.
 Ignoring this clear warning, I introduced myself to the children and sat in the middle of the floor.